charadrim/charadrim/README.md

 #### Web Developer based in Vienna, Austria.

-I recently made a 180 degree career turn from sales to web development because I realized that I really like building websites.
+I recently made a 180 degree career turn from sales to web development because I realized that building websites is my passion.

 🌱 I’m currently learning PERN stack on UpLeveled bootcamp.